Plagiarism and Academic Misconduct

 - obtaining concealed, systematic and substantial support from another, including another candidate (other than as might be permitted for joint project work)

 Self-evidently, historical research and writing are, in varying ways, collaborative.
 All historians use original sources, habitually refer to the work of other historians, converse and debate, and hence, in order to demarcate what is original from what is derivative, conventions have developed.
-These include:
+You must follow these conventions, which include:

 - citing sources, whether original or secondary, so that a reader can verify any such sources – for published works, this means giving an author’s name, the title of the work, the place and date of publication, and the page reference – for unpublished sources, it means citing the original document, its date (if known) and its present location (in an archive or elsewhere, including the writer’s personal possession)